Financial Services

 The Management Discussion and Analysis (MD&A), located in the Financial section of the ACFR, will provide the “high points” that may be of most interest to our citizens.
 The MD&A will describe the previous year’s results and key factors influencing them; shows the current financial condition; and provides an overview of likely future prospects.

-• The assets and deferred outflows of resources of the City of Las Cruces exceeded its liabilities and deferred inflows of resources at the close of the most recent fiscal year by $662.8 million (net position).
-The unrestricted net position, which represents the amounts available to meet the City’s ongoing obligations to citizens and creditors, was $(117.0) million.
-Unrestricted net position was affected by the implementation of GASB 68, GASB 75, GASB 87, and GASB 96 – Subscription-Based Information Technology Arrangements – which was implemented this fiscal year.
+• Net Position: The assets and deferred outflows of resources of the City of Las Cruces exceeded its liabilities and deferred inflows of resources at the close of the most recent fiscal year by $702.9 million (net position).
+The unrestricted net position, which represents the amounts available to meet the City’s ongoing obligations to citizens and creditors, was $(159.3) million.

-• As of June 30, 2023, the total governmental funds balance was $239.7 million.
-This is an increase of $24.1 million in comparison with the prior year of $215.6 million.
-Of this amount, $46.3 million is available for spending at the City’s discretion (sum of unassigned and assigned fund balance).
+• Governmental Funds: As of June 30, 2024, the total governmental funds balance was $257.0 million.
+This is an increase of $17.3 million in comparison with the prior year of $239.7 million.
+Of this amount, $39.1 million is available for spending at the City’s discretion (sum of unassigned and assigned fund balance).

-• As of June 30, 2023, fund balance of the General Fund was $79.8 million.
-At the close of the current fiscal year, unassigned fund balance of the General Fund was $44.0 million or 32.8% of the total General Fund expenditures of $134.3 million.
+• General Fund: As of June 30, 2024, fund balance of the General Fund was $74.9 million.
+At the close of the current fiscal year, unassigned fund balance of the General Fund was $35.9 million or 25.6% of the total General Fund expenditures of $140.0 million.

-• Net position of the City’s enterprise funds decreased by $3.1 million yielding a net position of $246.8 million as of June 30, 2023.
-Additional information can be found in the business-type activities section of the management discussion and analysis.
+• Enterprise Funds: Net position of the City’s enterprise funds increased by $17.3 million, yielding a net position of $264.1 million as of June 30, 2024.
+Additional information can be found in the Business-Type Activities section of the Management’s Discussion and Analysis.

-• The total long-term liabilities for the governmental and business-type activities increased by $17.8 million to a total of $290.8 million.
-Of this amount, $251.4 million represented total bonds and notes payable.
+• Long-term Liabilities: The total long-term liabilities for the governmental and business-type activities decreased by $9.1 million to a total of $281.7 million.
+Of this amount, $244.0 million represented total bonds and notes payable.
 More detailed information about the City’s long-term liabilities is presented in Note 7 to the financial statements.

 View the full ACFR Reports.